The moduli space of cubic threefolds with a non-Eckardt type involution via intermediate Jacobians: Global Torelli for cubic threefolds with an involution of non-Eckardt type

 Recall that $\calM$ is the moduli space of cubic threefolds $(X,\tau)$ with an involution of non-Eckardt type.
 Let us consider the open subset $\calM_0\subset \calM$ parametrizing those $(X,\tau)$ satisfying that when projecting $X$ from the unique fixed line $L\subset X$ (as in \S\ref{projX1}), the conic component $Q$ of the discriminant curve $D_L$ is smooth.
 More concretely, the equation of a member in the complement $\calM\backslash\calM_0$ can be written as Equation \eqref{rewrite eqn} with $\ell_3(x_0,x_1,x_2)\equiv 0$ (i.e.~no terms containing $x_3x_4$).

 \begin{proposition}[Infinitesimal Torelli for cubic threefolds with a non-Eckardt type involution] Let $\calP:\calM\rightarrow \calA_3^{(1,2,2)}$ be the period map for cubic threefolds with a non-Eckardt type involution.
 The differential $d\calP$ is an isomorphism at every point of $\calM_0\subset \calM$.
 (As a consequence, $\calP|_{\calM_0}:\calM_0\rightarrow \calA_3^{(1,2,2)}$ is an open embedding.) \end{proposition} \begin{proof} The infinitesimal computation is quite similar to that of \cite[\S5.1]{MR4313238} (see also \cite[\S8.1, \S8.3]{MR3727160}).
 Specifically, let $(X,\tau)$ be a smooth cubic threefold with an involution $\tau$ of non-Eckardt type cut out by $F=0$ as in Equation \eqref{eqn:X}.
-On one side, we have: where $R_F^i$ ($i\geq 0$) denotes degree $i$ part of the Jacobian ring and the superscript means taking the $\tau$-invariant subspace.
-On the other side, we also have: Furthermore, the differential $d\calP_{(X,\tau)}$ of the period map $\calP: \calM \rightarrow \calA_3^{(1,2,2)}$ can be identified with the following map, which is induced by cup product:
+On one side, we have: where $R_F^i$ ($i\geq 0$) denotes degree $i$ part of the Jacobian ring of $F$ and the superscript means taking the $\tau$-invariant subspace.
+On the other side, we also have: